team1dsnaukma/UA_Alarms_Predictor/README.md

 ![Imgur](https://imgur.com/nI6hZnh.jpg)

-2. Send request to our emdpoints
+2. Send request to our endpoints
 You need to send request to our server's endpoints (we reccomend using postman for this)
 - In order to get recent alarm predict for all regions: http://13.53.113.166:8000/get_alarm with body